How Should A Bike Helmet Fit [Better Guideline]

 Common Mistakes to Avoid

-Wearing the Helmet Too High or Low
+Wearing the Helmet Too High or Too Low

-Wearing the Helmet Too High or Low: an unbalanced helmet on the forehead makes your brain and head vulnerable.
+Wearing the Helmet Too High or Low: An unbalanced helmet on the forehead makes your brain and head vulnerable.
 When it’s too low, it could block your vision.
 The proper alignment of it will provide the best security.

 Loose Straps and Retention Systems